 The 11-member Community and Neighborhood Enhancement Advisory Board makes recommendations to the City Council regarding priorities, timelines and other elements of the temporary penny sales tax extension projects.
 The Council considers the recommendations for approval.

-The board voted to meets on the first Monday of each month at 10 a.m. in the Council Chamber on the third floor of City Hall, 200 N Walker Ave.
+The board meets on the first Monday of each month at 10 a.m. in the Council Chamber on the third floor of City Hall, 200 N Walker Ave.
 The board, its meetings and records are subject to the state Open Meetings Act and Open Records Act.
 Agendas and minutes are available at okc.gov/agenda.

 The 11 board members are: